We provide a kerbside collection service for Palmerston North urban residents.

 Please don't put broken glass, mirrors, window glass, light bulbs, Pyrex, china or ceramics in your glass recycling crate.

-For more about what you can and can't put in your recycling, see Guru's guide to what goes where or download the flyers at the bottom of the page.
+For more about what you can and can't put in your recycling, see Guru's guide to what goes where.

 Can I get a smaller wheelie bin?